 Online media outlet TechTarget recently visited the 2014 Advanced Cyber Security Center (ACSC) conference right in our hometown of Boston, MA.
 Their findings?
 A successful cybersecurity risk management framework must be built around “Coordination.
 Cooperation.
 Collaboration.”

 “You are not going to eliminate the risk of attacks, you are going to manage the risk,” said Michael Chertoff, former secretary of the U.S. Department of Homeland Security.
 Chertoff directed organizations to focus on threat management – i.e. the identification, prioritization, and mitigation of risk.

 Chertoff also highlighted another fundamental of Enterprise Risk Management: shared, cross silo intelligence.

 The experts say that Cyber Risk Management must be governed by an ERM software.
 Risk can materialize from anywhere across the enterprise, and the experts at ACSC correctly identified areas like the supply chain, gaps in IT infrastructure, and front line employees as potential sources of risk.

-Aggregating, prioritizing, and mitigating risk in these areas requires ERM software capable of managing information across functions, and involving individuals in the risk management process that would not typically communicate their knowledge in an actionable manner.
+Aggregating, prioritizing, and mitigating risk in these areas requires GRC software capable of managing information across functions, and involving individuals in the risk management process that would not typically communicate their knowledge in an actionable manner.